 In an article published in Systematic Reviews in Pharmacy journal this month, a study on a novel wound healing gel showed promising results.
-The gel is based on a substance produced by a fungi called Trichoderma, which produces an enzyme called L-lysine oxidase.
-L-lysine oxidase has regenerative effects on tissues.
-Even better, because it is produced naturally by the fungi, the initial liquid does not require an expensive industrial purification process.
+The gel, based on a substance produced by a fungus called Trichoderma, contains an enzyme called L-lysine oxidase, which has regenerative effects on tissues.
+Fungus makes enzyme that has healing properties Even better, because it is produced naturally by the fungi, the initial liquid does not require an expensive industrial purification process.

 Researchers develop wound-healing gel based on a substance produced by Trichoderma fungi.
 (2020, December 6).
 News-Medical.net. https://www.news-medical.net/news/20201205/Researchers-develop-wound-healing-gel-based-on-a-substance-produced-by-Trichoderma-fungi.aspx